Follow these steps if you’re unhappy with your Personal Independence Payment (PIP) decision.

 Ask for a ‘mandatory reconsideration’

-If you’re still unhappy, you can contact DWP again and formally ask them to look at their decision again.
-This is called ‘mandatory reconsideration’ - you have to do it before you can appeal a decision.
+If you’re still unhappy after discussing the decision with DWP, you can formally ask them to look at their decision again.
+This is called ‘mandatory reconsideration’ - you have to do this before you can appeal a decision.

-You can phone or write to DWP and ask for a mandatory reconsideration - the details are on your decision letter.
+You can ask for this during your first discussion with DWP or later on.
+You can phone or write to DWP using the details on your decision letter.

 You have to ask for a mandatory reconsideration within 1 month of the date of your decision letter.